realnileshhh/Dictionary/README.md

-# Wordicon | Dictionary Webapp
+# Wordicon | Dictionary WebApp

-Wordicon is your free online English dictionary and thesaurus with synonyms, related words and search.
+Wordicon is your free online English dictionary and thesaurus with synonyms, related words, and search.
 Audio pronunciations are available without the use of any separate app.
-You can find definitions, antonyms, synonyms and more in a simple and efficient manner.
+You can find definitions, antonyms, synonyms, and more in a simple and efficient manner.

 It contains more than 150,000 words and meanings, over 550,000 word families, and spelling suggestions if you're not sure how to spell a word.
-There are separate Word Lists for easy reference including Animals, Body parts, Adjectives, Occupations and more.
+There are separate word lists for easy reference, including animals, body parts, adjectives, occupations, and more.